sebsto/mcp_music_tools/README.md

 # Generate a token using the built-in ES256 implementation (default)
 swift run AppleMusicCLI token

-# Generate a token using a script
-swift run AppleMusicCLI token -p "/path/to/generate_jwt.js"

 # Generate a token with custom credentials
 swift run AppleMusicCLI token --team-id "YOUR_TEAM_ID" --key-id "YOUR_KEY_ID" --key-path "/path/to/private_key.p8"